 Exjade; Jadenu; Jadenu Sprinkle

-- This drug may cause very bad and sometimes deadly liver problems.
-The chance may be higher if your child has ever had liver problems.
-Your child will be watched closely by the doctor.
-Talk with the doctor.
+- This drug may cause liver problems.
+Sometimes, this has been deadly.
+The risk of liver problems may be higher if your child already has liver problems or other health problems.
+Your child will need to have liver function checked as you have been told by the doctor.
+If you have questions, talk with your child’s doctor.

 - If your child has kidney or liver problems, talk with your child’s doctor.
 This drug may need to be avoided or the dose may need to be changed with certain types of kidney or liver problems.